How to Recover a Deleted Partition on Windows: All the Methods

 FAQ:

-When the recovery partition is deleted, you will no longer have a means of performing diagnostics on your system drive using Windows Recovery Environment (WinRE).
+When the Windows recovery partition is deleted, you will no longer have a means of performing diagnostics on your system drive using Windows Recovery Environment (WinRE).

 When a new build of Windows 11 is released, a new recovery partition is created if the existing one is not big enough for the upgrade.
 You can use the command reagentc /info to determine what recovery partition is actually being used and delete the unused ones.